renovate-bot/khulnasoft-lab-_-vul-operator/docs/tutorials/writing-custom-configuration-audit-policies.md

 # Writing Custom Configuration Audit Policies

-Starboard ships with a set of [Built-in Configuration Audit Policies] defined as OPA [Rego] policies.
+vul-operator ships with a set of [Built-in Configuration Audit Policies] defined as OPA [Rego] policies.
 You can also define custom policies and associate them with applicable Kubernetes resources to extend basic configuration audit functionality.